Byron Anthony: Cardiff City

 Having played for local amateur club Cromwell, Anthony was invited for a trial with his hometown club Newport County at the age of fifteen but was forced to cancel.
 He was later invited to a trial with Cardiff City, joining the club in 2000.
 He was part of the club's youth side that won the 2002 Welsh Youth Cup, defeating Llanelli 3–2 in the final, and captained the side the following season.
 He was called up to the Wales U19 squad for the Milk Cup in 2003 and captained the side in six of his seven appearances.
 He was also capped eight times by Wales at Under-21 level.

-Having signed junior forms with Cardiff at the age of sixteen, in May 2004, Anthony signed his first professional contract at the club.
+In May 2004, Anthony signed his first professional contract at the club.
 After captaining the club's reserve side, Anthony was called into the senior team for several pre-season friendlies at the start of the 2004–05 season, featuring in a match against Chester City.
 After being an unused substitute for a league match against Stoke City, on 21 September 2004, Anthony made his professional debut, being named in the starting line-up in a 4–1 victory over Milton Keynes Dons in the Football League Cup after Rhys Weston pulled out due to injury.
 He scored Cardiff's fourth goal of the match, heading in from a Paul Parry corner.
 Following this, Anthony signed a contract with the club in late October 2004.

 In February 2006, Anthony joined Football Conference side Forest Green Rovers on a one-month emergency loan deal, He made his debut in a 3–2 defeat to Morecambe.
 He made three further league appearances for the club before returning to Cardiff at the end of his loan spell.
 At the end of the 2005–06 season, Anthony was released by Cardiff.